-Fife Lake and Springfield townships are in the process of forming an independent fire department managed and funded entirely by the townships, continuing service as of April 1, 2018.
+Fife Lake and Springfield townships have formed an independent fire department effective April1, 2018.
+This will be managed and funded entirely by the townships.
 Fife Lake and Springfield townships have been members of the Grand Traverse Rural Fire Department, servicing a large portion of Grand Traverse County in conjunction with other Townships.
 The Grand Traverse Rural Fire Department will be dissolving March 31, 2018.

 The townships will fund and operate a single fire station through existing township fire tax millages.
 The fire chief will coordinate all start-up functions necessary to support the fire station to continue to provide uninterrupted fire and rescue services.

 At the Grand Traverse Rural Fire meeting held on October 18, 2017, Four of the Five board members voted to dissolve GTRF as of March 31, 2018.
 Dissolution of GTRF required a 2/3 vote which was four votes of our five member board, therefore the motion passed.

 The GTRF attorney will be present at our next meeting to be held Thursday, November 9, 2017 at 6:00 p.m. at the Paradise Township Hall.
 We will be discussing elements of dissolution such as equipment, dispursement of funds, remaining costs to be paid out, etc. The board did extend our 2017 into the first three months of 2017 which has the approval of the State of Michigan.